 However, we woke up late and then went to visit Jallianwala Bagh, which was left from our to-do list.
 It is a very important historical place in India, how can we miss it.

 Jallianwala Bagh is open from 6.30 am to 7.30 pm.
 We have no entry fee for Jallianwala Bagh.
 We can visit the place free of cost.
-There is a small hall which displays all about Jallianwala Bagh history.
+There is a small hall that displays all about Jallianwala Bagh’s history.